jamesjiaxingjian/jamesjiaxingjian.github.io/_posts/interesting-reading-materials-2.md

   - Indonesia
 ---

-Being clean is being strong Policing cleanliness and gay vices in the Netherlands Indies in the 1930s
+Being clean is being strong: Policing cleanliness and gay vices in the Netherlands Indies in the 1930s
 ======

 Marieke Bloembergen